knative/docs/docs/install/knative-with-operators.md

 type: "docs"
 ---

-Knative provides operator as a tools to install, configure and manage Knative.
+Knative provides an [operator](https://github.com/knative-sandbox/operator)  as a tool to install, configure and manage Knative.
+The Knative operator leverages custom objects in the cluster to define and manage the installed Knative software.
 This guide explains how to install and uninstall Knative using Knative operator.
-Knative releases an [All-In-One operator](https://github.com/knative-sandbox/operator) to install both Knative Serving and Eventing components.

 ## Before you begin

-Knative installation using Operator requires the following:
+Knative installation using the Operator requires the following:

 - A Kubernetes cluster v1.15 or newer, as well as a compatible kubectl.
 This guide assumes that you've already created a Kubernetes cluster.
 If you have only one node for your cluster, set CPUs to at least 6, Memory to at least 6.0 GB, Disk storage to at least 30 GB.
 If you have multiple nodes for your cluster, set CPUs to at least 2, Memory to at least 4.0 GB, Disk storage to at least 20 GB for each node.
-- The Kubernetes cluster must be able to access the internet, since Knative operator downloads images online.
+- The Kubernetes cluster must be able to access the internet, since the Knative operator downloads images online.
 - Istio:
     - [Download and install Istio](https://knative.dev/development/install/installing-istio/#downloading-istio-and-installing-crds).
 Go through all the 4 sub-steps.
     - [Update your Istio to use cluster local gateway](https://knative.dev/development/install/installing-istio/#updating-your-install-to-use-cluster-local-gateway).

 ## Limitations of Knative Operator:

 Knative Operator is still in Alpha phase.
-They have not been tested in a production environment, and should be used for development or test purposes only.
+It has not been tested in a production environment, and should be used for development or test purposes only.

-## Install Knative with Knative Operator
+## Install Knative with the Knative Operator

 You can find the release information of Knative Operator on the [Releases page](https://github.com/knative-sandbox/operator/releases).